 These work by providing gentle compression to a dog’s body providing the feeling of a constant tight hug.
 Studies have found that many dogs find this sensation soothing and relaxing.
 You can use this on a dog any time you feel they are experiencing stress or anxiety such as a thunderstorm, vet visit, or car trip.

-One of the original anxiety vests, the ThunderShirt Classic comes in all sizes and has adjustable velcro neck and torso straps.
+This anxiety jacket comes in all sizes and has adjustable velcro neck and torso straps.
 There is also a “scent patch” where you can apply a few drops of calming essential oils.
-The brand also recently released a weatherproof ThunderShirt Sport for outdoor excursions.

-This fur-resistant and washable fabric anxiety vest is a less expensive alternative to the ThunderShirt and comes in blue, pink, and grey.
+This affordable jacket is fur-resistant and washable.
 The neck opening is a bit wider and lower than the ThunderShirt, which may help dogs that don’t like pressure around the neck.

 Calming treats can help calm down an overexcited brain through the use of naturally calming ingredients.
 Remember that even natural ingredients can have adverse effects, and there are two to watch out for.
 Valerian is taxing on the liver and should not be used on puppies or dogs under 10lbs.
 Melatonin directly affects a dog’s sleep cycle and should be avoided except at bedtime.
 Please use calming treats sparingly—they are not a substitute for exercise and training.

 These chews contain hemp, theanine, tryptophan, chammomile, and valerian.
-This is a great mix of calming ingredients that will calm your dog without putting him to sleep.
-But because valerian can be hard on the liver, don’t give EasyBoy Calming Soft Chews to puppies or very small dogs under 10lbs.
+Because valerian can be hard on the liver, don’t give these treats to puppies or very small dogs under 10lbs.

 This valerian-free chew is perfect for small dogs and excitable puppies.
-However, NatureVet Quiet Moments Calming Aid does contain melatonin, so only administer this chew before bedtime.
+However, it does contain melatonin, so only administer this chew before bedtime.

 This German-based company innovated valerian-free and melatonin-free chews safe for all dogs young and old.
-Natural thiamine, ginger, chamomile, theanine, and passion flower relax your dog without completely sedating them.
-LivanoPet Calm & Relax is free of animal by-products, grains, and artificial flavors.
+LivanoPet is commited to treats free of animal by-products, grains, and artificial flavors.

 Please do not diffuse essential oils in a house with pets or use essential oils directly on your pet.
 Almost all essential oils are toxic to animals in the air, ingested, and on fur or skin.
 There are many ignorant people and businesses trying to push essential oils into the pet market.
 A very small drop of lavender or chamomile essential oil on the Scent Patch of a ThunderShirt is safe.
 You may also try a carefully formulated calming spray such as Sentry Calming Spray.